shivros/ankimcp/README.md

 The resulting file is written to the `dist/` directory (e.g.
 `dist/ankimcp-1.0.0-YYYYmmdd-HHMMSS.ankiaddon`).
-The script reads metadata from `src/ankimcp/manifest.json` and filters out common build artifacts so the archive is ready to upload to AnkiWeb.
+The script reads metadata from `src/ankimcp/manifest.json`, vendors the `mcp` runtime dependency into `vendor/`, and filters out common build artifacts so the archive is ready to upload to AnkiWeb.
+Use `--skip-deps` if you are packaging an already vendored source tree.

 ### Development Setup